MarcAstner/CRAPy/PROGRESS_REPORT.md

 ## Progress: Tuesday 22 June, 2021

 #### Chris:
+- looked at the charging system with gabe
+- sensor plate was printed but i made a mistake in original design, had to adjust it in fusion 360
+- clips also had to be adjusted

 #### Gabriel:
 - tested and included a new IMU sensor into the arduino code